-Go beyond your lab, take part in the debate, share the passion for scientific pursuit
+Go beyond your lab, take part in the debate, share the passion for scientific pursuit.

-by Jean-Pierre Bourguignon, President, European Research Council
+by Jean-Pierre Bourguignon, President of the European Research Council

 Article originally published on the World Economic Forum's blog on 16 Sep 2018

 We are living in a world with a worrying new trend – anti-science sentiment is growing, and “fake news” is posing a threat, as a steady and insidious flow of untrue or misleading stories enter our lives via social media feeds and online news outlets.

 We should not let ourselves become accustomed to this dangerous discourse and the current flood of disinformation, or “information disorder” as experts have dubbed this phenomenon.
 We should never become blasé about it, and we must ensure that education provides young people with the necessary tools to identify false information.
 Accepting a world in which scientific evidence is no longer the foundation would be detrimental to our society and hamper progress.
 It would also put democracy at risk.

 — World Economic Forum (@Davos) September 18, 2018